Healthdirect Free Australian health advice you can count on.

 Neutropenia

-If you have neutropenia and a fever, you should contact your doctor immediately and go to the nearest emergency department.
+If you have neutropenia and a fever, you should go to the nearest emergency department.

 Key facts

-• Neutropenia is not a disease.
-It is a condition in which you have a low number of neutrophils (white blood cells).
+• Neutropenia is a condition where you have a low level of neutrophils, a type of white blood cells.

-• Neutrophils fight infections, so if you have neutropenia, you may be at increased risk of infections.
+• Neutrophils help your body fight infections, so having neutropenia may increase your risk of infections.

 What is neutropenia?